 Our Missouri-licensed mental health professionals serve renters across the state — from the capital, Jefferson City, to its largest city, Kansas City, plus Kansas City, St. Louis, Springfield and Columbia and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Qualifying in Missouri means a licensed professional determines an emotional support animal genuinely helps with a condition such as: